International Protection Process - 2015 Act

 Step 1: Day 1 and the Questionnaire

-Register your application for International Protection at the International Protection Office (IPO) or at Citywest Convention Centre, Garter Lane, Saggart, Dublin 24, D24 KF8A.
+Adults will register their applications for International Protection at Citywest Convention Centre, Garter Lane, Saggart, Dublin 24, D24 KF8A.

 On this day you will provide the authorities with your biometric data, and will fill out a questionnaire.
 This questionnaire is an important document in which you will outline the reasons for your application for International Protection.